 The way to get things done in Mozambique is through relationships - knowing the right people and knocking on doors to meet more people.

-The devaluation over the past year was 84.8 per cent.
+The devaluation of the metacais to the US dollar over the past year was 84.8 per cent.

 contributing to the shortage of foreign currency, the Bank added, was the reduced flow in foreign direct investment and the slowdown in Mozambican exports “within a framework of difficulty in financing the budget deficit, and of increased debt servicing”.